gerardpc/python-course/docs/sections/python_libraries/sklearn.md

     a dataset with a column containing the date of birth of a person, we can create a new column containing the age of the person by subtracting the date of birth from the current date.

+!!!note
+    Proper data cleaning is also an important part of feature engineering.
+Some common data cleaning tasks include:

+    * **Missing values**: Most machine learning algorithms cannot handle missing values.
+There are several ways to deal with missing values, including removing the observations with missing values, imputing the missing values with the mean or median, or using a machine learning algorithm that can handle missing values.
+    * **Outliers**: Outliers are observations that are far away from the rest of the observations.
+Outliers can have a significant effect on the model, so it is important to detect and (if it is justified to do so) remove them.

+### Types of features

+The following sections describe a few general tricks of feature engineering.

+#### Categorical features

+One common type of non-numerical data is categorical data.
+To use this data in a machine learning model, we need to convert this categorical feature to a numerical feature.

+If the categorical feature has no natural ordering, we can use one-hot encoding to convert it to a numerical feature.
+If the categorical feature has a natural ordering, we can use ordinal encoding to convert it to a regular number.

+#### Text features

+Another common type of non-numerical data is text data.
+To use this data in a machine learning model, we need to convert this text feature to a numerical feature.
+This can be done using several NLP techniques.
+Check **bag-of-words**, **TF-IDF**, and **word embeddings** for more information.

+#### Date features

+Another common type of non-numerical data is date data.
+To use this data in a machine learning model, we need to convert this date feature to a numerical feature.
+This can be done by extracting the year, month, day, etc. from the date and using them as numerical features.

+Date features are very important in time series, which naturally has seasonality and trends.
+For this, sometimes it is a good idea to use extra dummy variables to be able to express all dates that are close to each other (e.g., the day of the week, the number of the week, etc.).
+These extra variables should be the same as the regular ones, but with a different origin.

+For example, if we only have the week number as a feature, we might not be able to express that week 52 and week 1 are close to each other.
+However, if we *also* add a new feature that is the week number plus 26, the model might be able to understand that weeks "live" in a circle instead of a line.

+#### Image features

+Another common type of data are images.
+Although they might look like non-numerical data, images are actually matrices of numbers.
+To use this data in a machine learning, the easiest way is to flatten the image and use the pixels as numerical features (often even deleting the color channels).

+#### Derived features

+Sometimes, we can create new features from existing features.
+For example, if we have a dataset with a column containing the date of birth of a person, we can create a new column containing the age of the person by subtracting the date of birth from the current date.

+For numerical data, we can often apply mathematical transformations to create new features that have a better behavior for the model, or that change the data distribution to one that is more suitable.
+This needs to be done on a case-by-case basis, and requires some domain knowledge.

+### Feature selection

+In some cases, we might have too many features, which makes the model too complex and costly to maintain.
+In such cases we might want to select only the most important ones.
+This can be achieved in several ways:

+* With dimensionality reduction techniques, such as **PCA**.
+* With feature importance techniques, such as the **SHAP values** (and simpler alternatives).
+A good rule of thumb to know if a feature is important is to add noise to it and see if the model performance decreases.
+If it does, the feature is probably important.
+Another, similar, option is to add random noise features and scrap all features that perform worse than the random noise features.

 ## Machine learning algorithms in SKLearn

 Scikit Learn provides implementations of a large number of machine learning algorithms.
 These algorithms are